 Independent senior apartments vary greatly in their offerings.
 It’s a good idea to make a list of the conveniences and services that are most important to you.
-For many seniors, location tops the list, whether to be near family and friends or near their favorite activities, or both.
+For many seniors, location tops the list, whether to be near family and friends, or near their favorite activities, or both.
 After that, what matters most is a very personal decision.
 Here are some of the most common amenities or offerings typically included in the monthly rent:

-There are also a number of U.S. Department of Housing and Urban Development (HUD) sponsored independent senior housing options in most markets that offer affordable housing for those 55+.
+There are also a number of U.S. Department of Housing and Urban Development (HUD) sponsored independent senior housing options in most markets that offer affordable housing for 55+.
 Residents qualify based on their income.
 Visit HUD.gov for more information.

 Independent Senior Living

-Independent senior living is different than senior apartments.
-Let’s explore how!
 Unlike senior apartments, independent senior living offers an apartment, townhome, or single-unit for those 55 or 62 years of age and older with service-rich offerings.
 These communities are considered “housing with services” and can be regulated by state health care laws.
 Many times independent living is available in the same building or campus setting with other living options such as assisted living or memory care.

 "The greatest part of living here is that I don’t have to buy groceries or cook!
 I can’t find a better way of saying that I am just content here.
 I am so happy."

--Betty, Terracina Grand resident
+-Betty, resident at Terracina Grand

 What Services and Amenities to Look For

 - Dining.
-Most independent living communities offer restaurant-style dining.
+Most independent senior living communities offer restaurant-style dining.
 Some may have chefs preparing the food, while others may serve chef-inspired meals.
-Most communities however can accommodate special dietary needs.
+Most communities can accommodate special dietary needs.
 You will find many options for dining services.
 For example, a resident could purchase a one-, two-, or three-meal per day plan.
 Some communities include one or two meals per day in the monthly rent.
 Others work on a per-meal a la carte basis.
 If you expect to use on-site dining services, be sure to ask about the options and ability to change your plan once you really know how much you’ll use it.

-Why not ask one of our residents?
 Betty, resident at Terracina Grand in Naples, FL, shares a typical day for her.
 Take a look!